BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 below 90% are reported as discarded samples, as they are not included in time series analysises and summaries.

-Calling the variants and inferring SNVs (single nucleotide polymorphisms) on the **aligned reads** is done with [LoFreq](https://csb5.github.io/lofreq/).
+Calling the variants and inferring single nucleotide polymorphisms (SNVs) on the **aligned reads** is done with [LoFreq](https://csb5.github.io/lofreq/).
 Mutations are annotated with [VEP](https://covid-19.ensembl.org/index.html).
 Estimation of lineage frequencies is done by deconvolution (see Methods in the